undiegomejia/temporal-go/orders/README.md

-# A Order Workflow with Temporal.io
+# OrderWorkflow with Parallel Activities in Temporal.io

 This project demonstrates a simple project using Temporal.io to run a workflow that processes a product order and integrates with a microservice.